-You continue paying the discounted price for brand-name drugs and no more than 25% of the costs of generic drugs until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
-In 2021, that amount is \$6,550.
+You continue paying these costs until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
+Once you reach this amount (\$7,400), you leave the Coverage Gap Stage and move to the Catastrophic Coverage Stage.